slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - There is no such thing as "shortage" of anything.
 Just pay more, and you'll get it.
 - always negotiate. dont communicate weakness on your negotiation. your first reaction should be no reaction. fight impulse to imediatelly give the answer.

-- Responding to Job Offers for Maximum Impact
+- Responding to Job Offers for Maximum Impact- Always use first names (caveat: unless their title vastly exceeds yours — if they’re on LinkedIn, use how they address themselves there as a reference.)
+Never make the first offer.
+Thank them.
+Set the tone for the negotiation.
+Display social proof/market validation.
+Set your “ask.”
+Help them visualize the win.
+Reiterate interest and close strong.
+- Alex says you can even create a worksheet for yourself by asking clear and direct questions like: What am I negotiating?
+What is my timeline?
+(This will affect your urgency.)
+Who are the parties involved?
+(Asking questions will ensure you are dealing with the decision-maker.)
+What are my interests in this particular case? when asked for a number: “I’m looking at a few different offers and opportunities — what were you thinking?”
+When you do get an offer, Alex recommends not counteroffering immediately.
+“Say thank you for the offer and that you are grateful for the opportunity, and then ask if there is any flexibility on the base.
+A great closing line: “Based on other opportunities, if you can match this (salary) I can give notice tomorrow.”
+Alex points out that he wouldn’t hire someone who would simply accept the first offer he gives.

 Letter One [Strong Response]
 Bob, [First name: power play.]
 I appreciate the consideration and the offer.
 I truly enjoyed our conversation and feel great about the team and company.
 [Reiterate passion; set the tone.]
 I need to evaluate this based on other opportunities I am looking at and will get back to you shortly.
 [Display social proof/market validation.]
 As I am doing that it would be helpful to know if there is any flexibility in the terms?
 [Put them on the defensive.]
 I look forward to your response.
 [Power close.]
 Cheers,
 Alex “Dream Employee” Kouts
 415.555.ALEX

 Letter Two [Counteroffer]
 Bob, [First name: power play.]
 I appreciate the consideration and the offer.
 [A meaningless courtesy that doesn’t do much, but when it isn’t there, people notice.]
 I am very excited about the team, the product and the direction of the company.
 I know I can make a big impact on the organization.
 [Reiterate passion and set the tone for the back-and-forth.
 Also a power play.]
 Based on other opportunities I am looking at, I feel xxx,xxx,xxx.xx is a fair number for what I can bring to ______.
 [12%-15% above the offer is optimal.
 Higher, and you risk insulting them or pricing yourself out of the job.
 Lower and you could be leaving money on the table.]
 If you can match that I am ready to sign today and will give my notice tomorrow.
 [This is the most important part.
 Present a slam dunk and dare them not to take it.
 You are coming over the top with enthusiasm; it’s a power play and almost always pays off.]
 I look forward to your response.
 [Power play; leave them with good vibes.]

-Cheers,
-Alex “Dream Employee” Kouts
-415.555.ALEX

-Always use first names (caveat: unless their title vastly exceeds yours — if they’re on LinkedIn, use how they address themselves there as a reference.)
-Never make the first offer.
-Thank them.
-Set the tone for the negotiation.
-Display social proof/market validation.
-Set your “ask.”
-Help them visualize the win.
-Reiterate interest and close strong.

 - First establish a baseline — use Google.
 Ask if they will match advertised prices from a competitor.
 “What is your best out the door price?”
 “Will you do that -10%?”
 “If you reach my price, I will buy today.”
 “I am on the phone with xxxx; they have this advertised for $xxxx.
 Can you beat that?”
 “If I buy here, will you throw in xxxx?”
 “What if I pay cash?”
 “Okay, thank you.
 It’s helpful to know where you stand.
 I am going to check out a couple of your competitors and will be back if it makes sense.”
 WALK AWAY.

 - Unexpressed feelings never die.
 Releasing pressure is different from venting.
 - The more influence somebody is the more they use we / plural pronouns.
-- never split the difference
 - Negotiate contracts in minute detail on the front end so that you aren’t negotiating after work is done, investments are made, and you have no bargaining power.
 This is especially important if the relationship between people is important as it avoids conflict later on.

 - One time a college far away in Ohio, about a 12-hour drive, asked what I would charge to do a two-hour show.